Confidence-Uncertainty Boundary Calibration for Bayesian Deep Learning in Medical Image Analysis: Introduction

 These limitations highlight the need for a unified optimization framework that explicitly enforces alignment between predictive correctness and uncertainty, while maintaining robustness across varying data scales, class distributions, and clinical tasks.
 Such a framework is essential to ensure both the reliability and general applicability of uncertainty-aware models in diverse medical imaging scenarios.

 To address these challenges, this work proposes a generalizable probabilistic optimization framework grounded in \acp{BNN}.
 Rather than relying on task-specific architectural modifications, the focus is placed on the fundamental training objective to ensure broad applicability.
 Specifically, a novel \ac{CUBC} is introduced, which establishes an explicit functional mapping between predictive confidence and uncertainty.
 Building upon this theoretical foundation, the \ac{CUB-Loss} is proposed.
-This loss operates as a semantic bridge, explicitly aligning the model's uncertainty estimates with human cognitive patterns —where high confidence corresponds to low uncertainty and high error risk corresponds to high uncertainty.
-By imposing these directional constraints during optimization, the proposed \ac{CUB-Loss} anchors the magnitude of uncertainty to prediction correctness, effectively narrowing the gap between raw model outputs and quantifiable metrics of predictive explainability.
-Complementing this training-time optimization, a \ac{DTS} strategy is devised to fine-tune the posterior distribution, further enhancing the calibration alignment to provide clinicians with an explicit reference for determining the acceptance of model predictions.
+This loss operates as a semantic bridge, explicitly aligning the model's uncertainty estimates with human cognitive patterns, where high confidence corresponds to low uncertainty and high error risk corresponds to high uncertainty.
+By imposing these directional constraints during optimization, the proposed \ac{CUB-Loss} anchors the magnitude of uncertainty to prediction correctness, effectively narrowing the gap between raw model outputs and human-intelligible uncertainty signals.
+Complementing this training-time optimization, a \ac{DTS} strategy is proposed to fine-tune the posterior distribution, further enhancing the calibration alignment to provide clinicians with an explicit reference for determining the acceptance of model predictions.

 The main contributions of this paper are summarized as follows: